Shoulder Replacement Surgery

 Possible Side Effects and Aftercare

-Following the procedure you may need to stay in hospital for two or three days after your operation.
+Following the procedure, you may need to stay in hospital for two or three days after your operation.
 This is to recover from the drains and the general anaesthesia.
 You will also receive physiotherapy treatment to encourage movement with the shoulder to avoid stiffness and help the recovery process.
-It usually takes at least three months to make a full recovery from a shoulder replacement.
+It usually takes three months to make a full recovery from a shoulder replacement.
 This varies between individuals so it’s always imperative to follow your surgeon’s advice.